InvasiveH8ter/NAS_Ramp_Logit_Reg/README.md

 At this point you should have:

 * a conda environment with all packages installed
-* a ipynb notebook stored in a unique folder
+* 2 ipynb notebook stored in a unique folder
 * 2 shapefiles stored in a data subfolder within your unique project directory.